q-horton/CSSE2310/a1/README.md

 ## Performance

-The result that I obtained from assignment 1 was {xx}.
+The result that I obtained from assignment 1 was 98% (73.50 / 75).

 ## Premise